WHO WE ARE

 Though all Crystal City residents are considered members, only those who have paid their annual membership may vote or receive direct email communications, including the monthly Newsletter.
 Annual dues for individual members are $10 per calendar year, payable as of January 1.

 Currently, the CCCA’s boundaries coincide with those established for Crystal City in Arlington County’s Crystal City Sector Plan of 2010, except that the residences in the area between 10th and 6th Streets are included and that, for the time being, the area in the Sector Plan west of Eads Street is excluded.
 However, anyone residing in that temporarily excluded area may join if they are not already members of another civic association.
+Further, residents of Potomac Yards/Arlington, an area that is outside the CCCA boundaries established in Section 1.3 of the ByLaws of 11.11.20 but currently not covered by any civic association, may be considered as non-voting Associate Members, provided that they are not active members of another civic association.

 Read the full CCCA Bylaws at this link.